block-commons/block-commons/content/post/youth-booster-credits/index.md

 In terms of what that project would be about (because giving people free money is only ever going to be the first step in building a community, a foot in the door) - I think it should be about maintaining their own public blockchain and distributed ledger, they'll need it to use their credits and they might as well learn that maintaining it well is important.

-Youth Booster Credits is a Decred-inspired thought experiment, and I would credit @praxis, @haon and @degeri for demonstrating the impact of the Decred airdrop on them - and in @praxis case actually suggesting doing another airdrop at one point.

-In terms of thinking about how to make it work, that's also Decred-inspired, because that's what I am most familiar with, but it also looks comparatively well developed compared to other modes of blockchain community governance.
-Decred also has all of the software required more or less, which makes it a good launch pad.
-Full-featured desktop wallets with two forms of voting, proposal discussion and vote tracking platforms, mobile wallets, easy DEX integration, easy mixing.
-There's quite a toolkit there.

-It would be interesting to see a junior version of a similar system with hopefully more people using it, if only to cash in their free Youth Booster Credits on the way out.

 For the purpose of the thought experiment, **you can substitute in your preferred mode of blockchain governance, or the one you think would work best for YTH**.

-You can skip this part if you're not familiar with how Decred works, it's not consequential for the larger thought experiment:I have thought about a variety of tweaks to YTH's parameters that might make it more immediately accessible and fun to people who are getting some free credits: PoW seems much less necessary, some sort of sidechain could work 10x the ticket pool size would be fun, if it's based on the idea of airdropping credits to young people that could have an ongoing component of the issuance.
+I'm personally thinking of something with a staking mechanism where people can time-lock their credits in exchange for a vote in  decisions covering the consensus rules of the network and the spending of a treasury fund - with some rewards for making these votes, but less than 50% of new issuance so that the early adopters don't become effective landlords.
+Other uses of issuance would be ongoing airdrop and treasury/pooled funds for project development.

 ## Can distribution be targeted towards young people?